marykdb/maryk/core/documentation/filters.md

 ```

 ### LessThan
-Checks if referenced value is less than the given value.
+Checks if the referenced value is less than the given value.

 Maryk YAML:
 ```yaml